Become a fan of h2g2

 |Star||Designation||Name or Catalogue No||Brightness (m)||Distance (light years)||Remarks|

 |δ Vol||delta Volantis||HIP 35228||+3.96||600||Yellow-white giant|

 Despite its proximity to the Milky Way, Volans is poor in star clusters and nebulae.
 NGC 2442 is the predominant galaxy of any note within this small area and visible with a small telescope.
 It is unusual in that it is a distorted, barred galaxy, with arms that are pulled into a hook-like appearance by the gravitational effects during a close encounter with another nearby galaxy NGC 2443.
 Discovered by Sir John Herschel, NGC 2442 is about 150,000 light years in diameter and 50 million light years distant.

 A rather unusual galaxy catalogued AM 0644-741 is a good example of what astronomers call a ring galaxy.
 These are rare, and happen after a cosmic trainwreck between two (or more) galaxies; what is left forms a new galaxy which can be an outer ring, then a gap before the central core.
 AM 0644-741 is 300 million light years away and likely looks a lot different in real time, if one were to get close enough to view it, it might be a perfect ring by now, like Hoag's Object in Serpens.

-Volans sports only one star with an extrasolar planet.
+Volans sports at least one extrasolar planet.
 HD 76700 has a low mass planet orbiting it in a period of just under four Earth days.
 It is thought to be a gas planet of the size of our Solar System's Uranus.
 Being close enough to its star to complete an orbit in that short a time period, it is likely to be extremely hot and unlikely to be a viable candidate to harbour life.